Local Loop: Modeling Neighborhood Vitality Through Behavior

 Personal Reflection

-Local Loop is a project that aims to deepen understanding of how independent offline retail businesses can thrive in an era of digitalization and retail decline, so that vibrant streetscapes and a strong sense of neighborhood belonging can be preserved.
+Local Loop explores how independent, offline retail can thrive amid digitalization and retail decline, preserving vibrant streetscapes and neighborhood belonging.